modadao/moda-token/README.md

 ### March - Promo/advisors/community build / private sale round 2
 EMT Lock stage 2  (20% MODA BONUS)
 Emanate native app release
-# ERC-20 $MODA Token
-The $MODA ERC-20 token is designed as a DAO membership token, bringing with it the ability to vote on proposals and earn rewards in exchange for participation within the DAO.
-MODA tokens will be the value capture and delivery mechanism for an otherwise non-profit organisation meaning that all value created by the DAO is driving back into the ecosystem, not out to exrernal shareholders.
-Additional detail of the token will be communicated via https://modadao.io.

-# Vesting

-# Grants

-# Proposals